Vimal1802/devops-bootcamp-project/README.md

 - Navigate to your **GitHub Repository** and click on the **Actions** tab.

+- Click the **Enable Actions on this repository** (You may skip this if you have already enabled it)

 - In the left sidebar, select the **Build and Deploy** workflow.